 What Can You Do?

 - Give time to those you love.
-Your presence is more important than your presents.
+Your presence is also more important than your presents.

 - Look for opportunities to serve others such as working our Food Bank Christmas parties, ringing the Salvation Army Bell, baking a cake for our Christmas Prison Ministry, etc.